 Our Analysis and Test Results

-The DX Wearable U-Lock is a small "wearable" U-lock that's comparatively lightweight, objectively compact, and effective.
-With this model, you get the security of a beefy U-lock without lugging around five pounds of hardware.
+The Hiplok DX Wearable U-Lock is a small "wearable" U-lock that's comparatively lightweight, objectively compact, and effective.
+With this model, you get the security of a beefy U-lock without lugging around 5 pounds of hardware.
 The downside?
-The Hiplok DX is so small that you're limited to what you can attach your bike to, and securing both wheels requires some finagling, even after detaching the front wheel.
+The Hiplok DX is so small that you're limited to what you can attach your bicycle and biking-related gear to, and securing both wheels requires some finagling, even after detaching the front wheel.

-Awarded the Gold status by Sold Secure, we were only able to break it with an angle grinder, and that required 2 cuts to free the bike.
-The 14mm diameter U section is just wide enough that we couldn't get our standard bolt cutters open wide enough to bite, and we seriously doubt they'd do much against the hardened steel.
+Awarded the Gold status by Sold Secure, we were only able to break it with an angle grinder, which required two cuts to free the bike.
+The 14 mm diameter U section is just wide enough that we couldn't get our standard bolt cutters open wide enough to bite, and we seriously doubt they'd do much against the hardened steel.
 Sure, it doesn't score as high as heavier, thicker locks, but for situations when you're locking up your bike in broad daylight to go to class or the coffee shop, we think this model offers an appropriate amount of security.

 Ease of Transport

 This lock has a plastic clip mounted to one side that allows the user to hook the lock to their back pocket or belt.
-This allows you to transport the lock without a backpack and without installing any mounting hardware.
+This will enable you to transport the lock without a backpack or installation of mounting hardware.
 In practice, our testers found that while this is a relatively lightweight 2.6-pound lock, it still feels heavy when worn on the back pocket.

-We were cinching our belts pretty tightly to keep our pants from falling down, and the whole setup isn't very comfortable.
+We were cinching our belts pretty tightly to keep our pants from falling down, and the whole setup wasn't very comfortable.
 We would not want to wear the lock on our pants for very long.
 Still, it's an attractive feature because you can grab the lock and hop on any bike and have a way to carry the lock without it flopping around on your crossbar.
-Should you choose to strap it onto a backpack, or tuck it inside, you'll notice that it adds about two pounds less weight than the average U-lock, which is nice.
+Should you choose to strap it onto a onto a messenger bag or tuck it inside, you'll notice that it adds about two pounds less weight than the average U-lock, which is nice.

 Ease of Use